 Grill Set Up:

-Set up your Big Green Egg for direct (or indirect depending on your preference) cooking with the dome temperature at 325F.
+Set up your Big Green Egg for direct cooking with the dome temperature no higher than 325F.
 If you haven’t calibrated your dome thermometer, now would be a good time.
 The dome thermometer has been known to be off by as much as 75F!
-You can easily ruin your wings if you’re cooking hotter than you think.
+You can easily ruin your wings if you’re cooking hotter than you think, because we only flip these wings once.
 And remember to oil your cooking surface!
 I know this is obvious, but I forgot one time and several of my wings got stuck to the grill.
 Don’t make the same mistake!

 Grill for 25 – 30 minutes, then flip and grill for another 25 – 30 minutes.
 Don’t be afraid to adjust the cooking times slightly based on your experience or taste.
-If you are grilling direct, keep in mind the wings that are directly over the fire (as opposed to the ones around the edges of the grill) may cook faster.
+When you are grilling direct, keep in mind the wings that are directly over the fire (as opposed to the ones around the edges of the grill) may cook faster.
 When you flip the wings, you may want to move them from the center of the grill to the edge and vice versa.
-This is why I like cooking wings indirect, it’s less work because there are no hot spots on the grill.
+This is one drawback of cooking the wings direct; you have to pay attention to the hot spots on the grill.
 I prefer my wings served “dry” rather than with the sauce already applied, but I know everyone’s tastes differ.
 So if you like your wings “wet,” you can take the last 5 minutes of grilling time and baste the wings with your sauce of choice.

 Serve & Enjoy:

 After 50 – 60 minutes of grilling the chicken wings should be done.
 Let them rest for a few minutes, because these suckers will be hot!
 Serve with your favorite dip (mine is ranch) and an ice cold beer.
 Enjoy some Big Green Egg chicken wings, and be sure to have lots of napkins handy!